Triumph Bonneville - the models, the rivals and the verdict

 There are now several varieties of the Bonneville, which takes its name from the famous Bonneville Salt Flats in America, including the 900, T100 and T120.
-There have also been myriad spin-offs over the years:

 They are all based around a parallel twin (of various sizes) and share a laid-back attitude and stylish, retro looks.

-MCN Contributer Jon Urry talks about his experience of the Triumph Bobber Black in the video below.
+MCN Contributor Jon Urry talks about his experience of the Triumph Bobber Black in the video below.
 The Black is more than a standard Bobber with a lick of paint, it's a genuine upgrade on the standard version.

 The BMW R nineT, Moto Guzzi V7 and the Norton Commando are the main competition, but there’s also several scrambler ranges to contend with and not to mention Japanese manufacturers putting out retro-infused bikes like the Suzuki SV650X and the Honda CB1100.
 Anyone who likes the style and idea of a Bonneville but wants more performance would be interested in these.